worldpossible/module-template/README.md

-Content submitted to RACHEL must either be in the public domain or under an open license such as Creative Commons, GPL, etc. Whatever the license, please follow all the terms.
+Content submitted to RACHEL must either be in the public domain or under an open license such as Creative Commons, GPL, etc. Whatever the license, please follow all the terms, and include a viewable copy in the module itself.
 As a courtesy, please provide attribution even if it is not required.

 Please do not submit content that is not licensed for redistribution as we will have to remove it.
 If you find any RACHEL content that you believe is not